-Table C.34 Relay Object Class Attributes
+Table C.40 Relay Object Class Attributes

-Attr ID Access Rule Name Data Type Description Semantics 3 Get Number of Instances UINT Number of Instances in this class.
-5 100 Set Reset All USINT Setting this attribute is equivalent to executing the Class Reset service Reset All is an attribute that provides a way to perform a Class level Reset service via the Set_Attribute_Single service.
+Attr ID Access Rule Name Data Type Description Semantics 1 Get Revision USINT Revision of the implemented object.
+2 (indicates that Delay is a UINT in milliseconds instead of USINT in tenths of seconds) 3 Get Number of Instances UINT Number of Instances in this class.
+5 100 Set Reset All USINT Setting this attribute is equivalent to executing the Class Reset service.
+Reset All is an attribute that provides a way to perform a Class level Reset service via the Set_Attribute_Single service.
 Setting this attribute to any value is equivalent to performing the Class level Reset service.
 Reading the Reset All attribute always returns zero.